 Learn how to monitor your exercise intensity.

-If you're able, invest in a heart rate monitor to find out your target heart rate for moderate- and high-intensity exercise.
+If you're able, invest in a heart rate monitor to find out your target heart rate for moderate- and high-intensity exercise3.
 This helps ensure you're staying within a safe and effective range.

 If that's not doable, you can also apply the "talk test."
 If you can carry on a somewhat breathy conversation while you're working out, that's usually moderate intensity.
 Here: a cheat sheet to determine your target heart rate.